 For this, what you want to do is remove each guitar string individually and place them in a big pot/pan filled with water.
-You can bring the guitar strings to a boil and cook them in there until the water looks nasty and noticeably dirty.
+You can bring the guitar strings to a boil and cook them in there for about 3-5 minutes.

 Once you’ve removed all of the grime off them, wipe them off with a clean micro-fiber cloth and then let them sit for a couple of hours as I showed in my guide to boiling guitar strings.

 What this does is that it removes all of the materials that are making them sound bad, to begin with, however, the actual structural integrity of the string has been compromised due to repeated use, so they’re never going to sound as good as they once did, but they’ll sound a bit better, and you might get another week or two of playing them.

 Supposedly, what boiling the string does is that it allows the material to expand and contract, which releases all of the gunk they’ve collected over the hours you’ve put into the strings.

 Some people recommend that you wrap the guitar strings in aluminum foil and then put them in the oven, but I’d say it’s a much better practice to just let them dry, but it’s up to you how much time you’re willing to wait.